 If you want to create more candle holders, just create several more rings and stack them with some hot glue.
 For the medium size, I stacked 2 rings on top of each other and for the taller tealight holder, I stacked 3!
 Insert a tealight at the top of the candle holders and voila!

-Stay safe: with or without candle holders, never leave your candles unattended while burning!
+Stay safe: with or without candle holders, never leave your candles burning unattended!